uragirii/The-Website/README.md

 This is my Personal Porfolio-Website to showcase my talent in CSS, React and Web Development along with my other projects.

-Right now it is in early stage and I've just deployed it to check some things.
-Right now I'm using Firebase Hosting to host the website.
+Right now almost all of the functions are working good.
+Only pictures in the projects are not included and site is not optimized for mobile users.
+My next focus is to complete the screenshot work.

 Visit Website Here : [apoorv.web.app](http://apoorv.web.app/)